 - The Nintendo Alt Mode prevents most third-party USB-C to HDMI adapters from working with the Switch, even if they support DP Alt Mode.

 - The product verification process was later cracked.
-Third party docks marketed for the Switch use this crack.
+Third-party docks marketed for the Switch using this crack.